kaltura/developer-platform-docs/player-portal/ios/player-ui-ios.md

+---
+layout: page
+title: Player UI iOS
+weight: 110
+---

-# iOS Player Ui Guide
+# Player UI Sample Guide

 The Kaltura Player does not inherently include a UI, but this guide will walk you through an example of how to add play/pause buttons and a scrubber to your player.
 At this point you should have a Kaltura Player embedded in your application and showing your entry, as seen in [this guide](https://github.com/tzubeli/developer-portal/edit/master/sdk-portal/getting-started-ios.md).